Erasmus+ Blended Intensive Programmes – BIP© Palacky-Universität Olomouc

 Please visit the DAAD website for more details.
 You can specifically find a link to download the Higher Education Mobility Handbook for information in English.

-How can I participate in a BIP abroad?
+How can students participate in a BIP abroad and receive Erasmus+ funding?

-What funding will I receive for participating in a BIP abroad?
+What funding will students receive for participating in a BIP abroad?

 - The funded individuals/participants from program countries receive financial support from the respective sending university.
 The prerequisite is that funding is still available for the project year.